javascript-tutorial/en.javascript.info/1-js/03-code-quality/01-debugging-chrome/article.md

 }
 ```

 Regular users don't see that output, it is in the console.
-To see it -- either open the Console tab of developer tools or press `key:Esc` while in another tab: that opens the console at the bottom.
+To see it, either open the Console tab of developer tools or press `key:Esc` while in another tab: that opens the console at the bottom.

 If we have enough logging in our code, then we can see what's going on from the records, without the debugger.

 ## Summary

-As we can see, there are 3 main ways to pause a script:
+As we can see, there are three main ways to pause a script:
 1. A breakpoint.
 2. The `debugger` statements.
 3. An error (if dev tools are open and the button <span class="devtools" style="background-position:-264px -4px"></span> is "on")

-Then we can examine variables and step on to see where the execution goes the wrong way.
+Then we can examine variables and step on to see where the execution goes wrong.

-There's much more options in developer tools than covered here.
+There are many more options in developer tools than covered here.
 The full manual is at <https://developers.google.com/web/tools/chrome-devtools>

 The information from this chapter is enough to begin debugging, but later, especially if you do a lot of browser stuff, please go there and look through more advanced capabilities of developer tools.